AppDaemon/appdaemon/DOCKER_TUTORIAL.md

 This guide assumes:
 * You already have Docker installed on the system you want to run Appdaemon on
 * If you are using Docker for Windows, that it is set to Linux containers mode
+* You have a functioning Home Assistant running anywhere on your network
 * You are comfortable with some tinkering.
 This is a pre-req for Appdaemon too :)

 ## Getting Started